 Daily Mirror - 29 July 2019

-Workers taking their bosses to the an employment tribunal are being forced to wait an average of eight months - just to have their case heard.
+Employees who are taking their bosses to employment tribunals are waiting an average of eight months to have their cases heard.

 Some claims raised are not expected to be heard until 2021, as waiting times increased for the forth year in a row.